intel/he-toolkit/kit/README.md

 # Dependencies
 hexl = "hexl/1.2.3"
 ```
-The [recipes](../recipes/) directory contains the usual files to set up a working enviroment.
+The [recipes](../recipes/) directory contains default recipes for setting up a working environment.

 #### Back Substitution in a recipe file
 The value of the pair (key = "value") in the recipe file can be reused in other sections of the file.
 This can be achieved using the following options: